pravinpawar3/MLOps_Dashboard/README.md

     To accommodate multiple users effectively:

-    - **User Authentication**: Implement user authentication mechanisms (e.g., OAuth, JWT) to ensure that only authorized users can access the ECG analysis platform.
+    - **User Authentication**: Implement user authentication mechanisms (e.g., OAuth, JWT) to ensure that only authorized users can access MLOps platform.

     - **Role-Based Access Control (RBAC)**: Use Google Cloud IAM or Azure RBAC to manage permissions based on user roles, providing different access levels to various features of the application.